dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 ======================

 The microservice should log metrics, including problem IDs, timestamps, source, and timing information.
-Logging as much metadata as is reasonably possible could help make troubleshooting easier.
+A problem ID uniquely identifies each problem and can be used to track your submissions and troubleshoot issues Logging as much metadata as is reasonably possible could help make troubleshooting easier.
 Also, consider investing in structured logging solutions, such as Elasticsearch, Datadog, Splunk, and so forth.

 Consider building a dashboard to show important metrics, such as hybrid solver usage, to your stakeholders.